openspending/community.openspending.org/resources/osi/okfn-greece.md

 OKFN Greece highlights two major achievements from their data quality review and proposals:

-1. For the CL@rity programme substantial improvements have been implemented by the end of 2012.
+1. For the Cl@rity programme substantial improvements have been implemented by the end of 2012.
 These corrections included changes of significant importance to journalists and CSOs such as improving the data quality of the transactional spending amounts.